Students and teachers in a South Dakota school district found a way to study multiple ecosystems firsthand … all without leaving the classroom.

-Math students were tasked with designing and creating the inorganic parts of the ecosystems, such as the living quarters, air system and bridges, by scaling the objects down using geometric principles and printing them with a 3-D printer.
-Science students were to study the ecosystems and life support systems necessary for an artificial living setting.
+Math students were tasked with designing and creating the inorganic parts of the ecosystems, such as the living quarters, air system and bridges.
+They did this by scaling the objects down using geometric principles and printing them with a 3D printer.
+Science students were tasked with studying the ecosystems and life support systems necessary for an artificial living setting.

 He found out that working hard on something could pay off in a big way.Teacher, Wolsey-Wessington School District